devassistant/devassistant/docs/developer_documentation/create_assistant/packaging_and_distributing.rst

 But what if you want to share your assistant with others?

 For that you could send them all the files from your assistant and tell them where they belong.
-But that would be very unpleasant and that's why we've invented dap.
+But that would be very unpleasant and that's why we've invented DAP.
-Dap is a format of extension for DevAssistant that contains custom assistants.
+DAP is a format of extension for DevAssistant that contains custom assistants.
 It means DevAssistant Package.

-A dap is a tar.gz archive with ``.dap`` extension.
-The name of a dap is always ``<package_name>-<version>.dap`` - i.e. ``foo-0.0.1.dap``.
+A DAP is a tar.gz archive with ``.dap`` extension.
+The name of a DAP is always ``<package_name>-<version>.dap`` - i.e. ``foo-0.0.1.dap``.

-Directory structure of a dap
+Directory structure of a DAP
 ----------------------------

-The directory structure of a dap copies the structure of ``~/.devassistant`` or ``/usr/share/devassistant`` folder.
+The directory structure of a DAP copies the structure of ``~/.devassistant`` or ``/usr/share/devassistant`` folder.
 The only difference is, that it can only contain assistants, files and icons that that belongs to it's namespace.

-Each dap has an unique name (lat's say ``foo``) and it can only contain assistants ``foo`` or ``foo/*``.
+Each DAP has an unique name (lat's say ``foo``) and it can only contain assistants ``foo`` or ``foo/*``.
 Therefore, the directory structure looks like this::

    foo-0.0.1/